 Protecting your bearded dragon against unwanted situations caused by unsafe products should be a priority.
-One of the most common mishaps is due to loose substrate such as sand and small gravel which often leads to impaction.
+One of the most common mishaps is due to a loose substrate such as sand and small gravel, which often leads to impaction.
 Make sure that your thermometer and hygrometer are of good quality so that you can monitor the parameters of your tank accurately.

 2. Give them supplements.

 Bearded dragons in captivity need a little help to balance their diet and nutrition.
-Giving them multivitamins, along with calcium and vitamin D3 supplements will help them complete their nutritional needs.
+Giving them multivitamins, along with calcium and vitamin D3 supplements, will help them complete their nutritional needs.